Methods of abortion

 If you are healthy and over 18 years of age, you can opt to complete your abortion at home if the pregnancy has lasted less than nine weeks.
 You must have an adult with you on the day on which your pregnancy is terminated.

 The process of abortion is the same as when you are admitted to hospital (see above).
-You will be given tablets to insert into your vagina in the morning two days after you were given the first tablet in hospital.
-You must then take some painkilling tablets which you were given by the outpatient clinic.
+You will be given pills to insert into your vagina in the morning two days after you were given the first pill in hospital.
+You must then take some painkillers which you were given by the outpatient clinic.
 You will be told how to contact the hospital if necessary, at any time of day.

 After a medical abortion

-After they have had a pregnancy terminated, most women will gradually bleed less and less over a period of 2-3 weeks.
+After having had a pregnancy terminated, most women will gradually bleed less and less over a period of 2-3 weeks.
 As long as you continue to bleed, you should use sanitary towels, rather than tampons.
 You should avoid sexual intercourse during the first two weeks after your termination, or for as long as you continue to bleed.
-You can go on sick leave for 1-2 days from the day on which you take the last tablets.
+You can go on sick leave for 1-2 days from the day on which you take the last pills.

 The side effects to the procedure are normally minor.
 The most common problems are heavy bleeding and abdominal pain.
 The risk of infection is low.